 - Migration practices and policies for all devices

 - Residual treatment of risk

 - Countermeasures for device vulnerabilities

 - An analysis of the business impact

 Once threats are identified, those are examined and assessed to establish the possible root causes.
-While doing so, software teams identify the infrastructure components responsible for vulnerabilities and where the threat is bound to arise.
+While doing so, software teams identify the infrastructure components responsible for vulnerabilities and where the threat will arise.
 As part of a comprehensive Vulnerability Assessment, a diligent analysis is a huge factor when determining the most suitable path for remediation.

 This step combines the efforts of DevOps teams and security experts to determine the best threat mitigation method.
-Remediation mostly include tasks, such as:
+Remediation primarily includes tasks, such as: